rackerlabs/scantron/README.md

 ### Test Engine API

-If you need to test the API without running the engine, ensure there is a 'pending' scan set to start earlier than the current date and time.
+If you need to test the API without running the engine, ensure there is a "pending" scan set to start earlier than the current date and time.
 The server only returns scan jobs that have a 'pending' status and start datetime earlier than the current datetime.